Stuffing, Dressing, po-tay-to, po-tah-to. In the end it is the dish I crave most when making a turkey.

 Saute the sausage over med-high heat, crumbling up, and browning nicely.
 Remove and add to bread.

-In same pan saute the onion and celery till softened and just turning golden.
+Reduce the heat to medium and in same pan saute the onion and celery till softened and just turning golden.
+If the sausage did not release enough fat, supplement with a touch of olive oil as needed.
 Add dried herbs and stir.
 Add to the bread and sausage.

-Add the chicken (or turkey) stock, quickly fold together.
+Add the chicken (or turkey) stock to the bowl, quickly fold together.

 Wait a moment to let the bread soak up the liquid.
 If you need a bit more, add it now.
 It should be moist and hold together, but not be a soggy mess.